Rcrossmeister/Awesome-LLM-based-Text2SQL/README.md

-# Text2SQLSurvey
+# Awesome-LLM-based-Text2SQL
- The official GitHub page for the survey paper "A Survey of LLM-based SQL Generation: Progress, Status, and Expectations".
+ The official GitHub page for the survey paper "Next-Generation Database Interfaces: A Survey of LLM-based Text-to-SQL".

-Coming soon in this month (May) !